-- (1) The species of fauna specified in Schedule 2 are designated as protected species. - (2) The designation of a species of fish or other marine life as protected shall be done in consultation with the Chief Fisheries Officer and the Council. - (3) It is an offence for a person to- - (a) wilfully hunt or attempt to hunt a protected species of fauna; - (b) knowingly disturb a protected fauna during the period of breeding, incubation, aestivation or migration or take, remove, damage, destroy or have possession of a nest or egg of a protected fauna; - (c) expose for sale, or knowingly have in his possession, a protected fauna or any part of the fauna, taken or killed in Montserrat; or - (d) export or attempt to export a specimen of a protected species of fauna without a permit issued by the Director under section 31. - (4) In case where proceedings are brought under subsection (3)(c) it is presumed that the protected species of fauna to which the charge relates was taken or killed in Montserrat; until the contrary is proved, the onus of proof lies on the defendant.
+- 24. (1) The species of fauna specified in Schedule 2 are designated as protected species of fauna. - (2) The designation of a species of fish or other marine life as protected shall be done in consultation with the Chief Fisheries Officer and the Council. - (3) It is an offence for a person to- - (a) wilfully hunt or attempt to hunt a protected species of fauna; - (b) knowingly disturb a protected species of fauna during the period of breeding, incubation, aestivation or migration or take, remove, damage, destroy or have possession of a nest or egg of a protected species of fauna; - (c) expose for sale, or knowingly have in his possession, a specimen of a protected species of fauna, taken or killed in Montserrat; or - (d) export or attempt to export a specimen of a protected species of fauna without a permit issued by the Director under section 31. - (4) If proceedings are brought under subsection (3)(c), it is presumed that the protected species of fauna to which the charge relates was taken or killed in Montserrat unless the contrary is proved, the onus of proof of which lies on the defendant in the proceedings.

-25. Protected flora
+Protected flora

-- (1) The species of flora specified in Schedule 2 are designated as protected species. - (2) It is an offence for a person to- - (a) harvest or attempt to harvest a protected species of flora;

-- (b) expose for sale, or knowingly have in his possession, a protected flora or a specimen of protected flora, alive or dead taken or destroyed in Montserrat; or - (c) export or attempt to export a specimen of a protected species of flora, alive or dead, taken or destroyed without a permit issued by the Director under section 31. - (3) In case where proceedings are brought under subsection (2)(b), it is presumed that the protected species of flora to which the charge relates was taken or destroyed in Montserrat; until the contrary is proved, the onus of proof lies on the defendant.
+- 25. (1) The species of flora specified in Schedule 2 are designated as protected species of flora. - (2) It is an offence for a person to- - (a) harvest or attempt to harvest a protected species of flora; - (b) expose for sale, or knowingly have in his possession, a specimen of a protected species of flora harvested in Montserrat; or - (c) export or attempt to export a specimen of a protected species of flora, without a permit issued by the Director under section 31. - (3) If proceedings are brought under subsection (2)(b), it is presumed that the protected species of flora to which the charge relates was harvested in Montserrat unless the contrary is proved, the onus of proof of which lies on the defendant in the proceedings.

-26. Partially protected fauna
+Partially protected fauna

-- (1) The species of fauna specified in Schedule 3 are designated as partially protected species which may be hunted or possessed during the open season. - (2) The Governor acting on the advice of Cabinet shall designate the open season during which partially protected species may be hunted or possessed in accordance with this Act. - (3) No person shall hunt or possess a partially protected species of fauna unless that person is in possession of a permit from the Director. - (4) A person who hunts or possesses a partially protected species of fauna without a permit is in breach of an environmental requirement. - (5) The Director may issue a permit under this section subject to terms and conditions which he considers necessary. - (6) An applicant may appeal the decision of the Director to refuse to issue a permit or to issue a permit with conditions, to the Tribunal. - (7) The designation of a species of fish or other marine life as partially protected under this section is done in consultation with the Chief Fisheries Officer and the Council.
+- 26. (1) The species of fauna specified in Schedule 3 are designated as partially protected species of fauna which may be hunted or possessed during the open season. - (2) The Governor acting on the advice of Cabinet shall designate the open season during which partially protected species may be hunted or possessed in accordance with this Act. - (3) No person shall hunt or possess a partially protected species of fauna unless that person is in possession of a permit from the Director. - (4) A person who hunts or possesses a partially protected species of fauna without a permit is in breach of an environmental requirement. - (5) The Director may issue a permit under this section subject to terms and conditions which he considers necessary. - (6) An applicant may appeal to the Tribunal a decision of the Director to refuse to issue a permit or to issue a permit with terms and conditions. - (7) The designation of a species of fish or other marine life as partially protected under this section shall be done in consultation with the Chief Fisheries Officer and the Council.

-27. Partially protected flora
+Partially protected flora